MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 ##Get Started

 **Microsoft Search** is turned on by default, as a part of Microsoft 365 for all Microsoft apps that supports it.
-All a user has to do is to sign-in with a work or school account and use a browser with Bing set as the default search provider.
+All a user needs to do is to sign-in with a work or school account and use a browser with Bing set as the default search provider.

-However, as administrator you should consider a few things that can make the **Microsoft Search** experience efficient and user friendly in your organization.
+However, as an administrator you should consider a few things that can make the **Microsoft Search** experience efficient and user friendly in your organization.

 ###Step 1: Check access level of your users